-A fever is a natural reaction of the body to an illness, such as infections from a virus or bacteria.
+A fever is a natural reaction of the body to an illness, such as infections from viruses or bacteria.
 In most cases, the fever itself is not harmful.
 It actually helps the body fight infections.
 A fever does not need to be treated unless your child is uncomfortable and looks or acts sick.
 How your child looks and feels are often more important than the level of the fever.

 If your child has a fever, here are some things you can do to help him or her feel better: